thacherT1D/webdevstuff/HTML/Intro_to_HTML.desc.md

   * lists
   * tables
   * links
-* Explain the importance of Semantic HTML.
+* Explain the importance of Semantic HTML

 In other words...create a document you can put on the web and share with others!